pods-framework/pods/readme.txt

 New minimum required versions have been updated as follows which includes notices to let you know if you need to update something:

-* New minimum WP version required: WordPress 5.8+ (previously: WP 5.7+)
+* New minimum WP version required: WordPress 6.0+ (previously: WP 5.7+)
 * New minimum PHP version required: PHP 7.2+ (previously: PHP 5.6+) — Hey!
-You should take the time to update to PHP 8.1+ because that is the lowest version actively supported by The PHP Group.
+You should take the time to update to PHP 8.1+ because that is currently the lowest version actively supported by The PHP Group.

 **3.0 Changelog**